-- Bellevue has been a Healthcare pioneer since 1993 and is one of the biggest independent investors in the sector in Europe today.
+- Healthcare pioneer since 1993 and today one of the biggest independent investors in the sector in Europe.

 - Investments in foreign currencies are subject to currency risks.

-- Increased opportunities through possible derivative transactions go hand in hand with higher risk of loss.
+- Increased opportunities through possible derivative transactions go hand in hand with increased risk of loss

 Review / Outlook

 Global stocks in December recovered from their setback in November.
 The market advance was fueled by the perception that Omicron infections caused much less serious illness than Delta infections.
 Persisting worries that interest rates would move higher and monetary policy would be tightened more quickly than expected had little impact on the upbeat market sentiment last month.
 Against this backdrop the broad MSCI World Index advanced 4.4% (in USD, total return).
 Thanks to steady demand for large cap pharma stocks, the MSCI World Healthcare Index showed an even strong gain of 7.7%.
 The Bellevue Sustainable Healthcare Fund returned 2.9% (USD / I shares).
 Big Pharma is underweighted in the fund's portfolio, which explains why the fund was unable to keep up with its benchmark last month.